Managed guest session devices

 Unlike for library use, you can configure the device so that it doesn’t have a session timer.
 People can browse on the device at a kiosk or sales floor for an unlimited amount of time.
 You can also automatically launch a managed guest session on the device.
 Read about Auto-launch managed guest sessions settings.

-Users might see a disclaimer message on their device when they sign in to a managed guest session, depending on whether their device has any of the following advanced settings:
+Users will see this message when they sign in to a managed guest session if their device has any of the following advanced settings: